Eve is a proud owner of a Shih-Poo named Leo. She enjoys travel, dog training, and spending time with her children and

 - Don’t forget to brush his teeth!
-Believe it or not, dogs need dental care, too, and there are special tooth brushes and toothpaste designed specifically for him.
+Believe it or not, dogs need dental care, too, and there are special toothbrushes and toothpaste designed specifically for him.
 Dogs that regularly chew raw bones and only eat dry kibble may not need to be brushed as frequently, but short-nosed breeds (such as the Shih Tzu) tend to need brushing more often.
-Brushing reduces bad breath, reduces your out of pocked on expensive vet cleanings, and can prolong your furbaby’s life.
-You can brush daily, or every other day, but be sure to brush at least once a week.
+Brushing reduces bad breath, reduces your out-of-pocket spending on expensive vet cleanings, and can prolong your furbaby’s life.
+You can brush daily or every other day, but be sure to brush at least once a week.
 You may want to check with your veterinarian about your dog’s specific needs.

 - Check his nails and trim if needed.
 Take your time and make sure you avoid the quick.
 As an alternative, there are special tools that grind down the nail and seem easier for some people to use.

 - Give your puppy a treat when done!
 Treating when done will help your puppy look forward to the daily grooming.

 At some point in his life, he will need to have nails trimmed, be professionally groomed, or be examined by a veterinarian.
 Keep grooming sessions short, upbeat, and heavy on treats, but don’t let your little furball call the shots!
 Don’t let him avoid having his paws handled just because he doesn’t want to, for example.
 Before long, both of you will have a grooming routine that you enjoy and look forward to every day.